Frequently Asked Questions

 Can I cancel at any time?

 Yes.
-When you cancel, your site stays active until the end of the paid period.
-After that, the WordPress container is suspended.
-Your static site continues to run wherever you deployed it — it doesn’t depend on Stelae.
+During public beta there’s nothing to charge, so cancellation just deletes the subscription and stops the editor.
+Once paid plans begin, when you cancel a paid subscription your site stays active until the end of the paid period; after that, the WordPress container is suspended.
+Your static site continues to run wherever you deployed it.
+It doesn’t depend on Stelae.
 You can download both the static export and a full WordPress backup before your subscription ends.

 What happens to my site if I don’t renew?